 Private blog networks (PBN) used to be commonplace for sellers looking for a quick supply of links to a new or underperforming web property.
 PBNs are a community of high-authority websites created for the sole purpose of creating links and promoting sponsored content.
 These websites are often ridiculed as “link farms” because they are configured to exploit Google's PageRank algorithm.
-Jam your articles with as many keywords as possible is no longer an effective strategy to rank.
+Jamming your articles with as many keywords as possible is no longer an effective strategy to rank.

 WordPress and Content Management System (CMS) plugins, such as Yoast SEO and All in One SEO, can help detect keyword stuffing before submitting an article.
 The last thing you want is to produce an article that reads unnaturally or as spam, this is a common reason why Google imparts PageRank penalties.
 While no one knows for sure what keyword density is most favored by Google's PageRank algorithm, many SEO professionals point to 1-2% of their article consisting of the keyword they're trying to rank for.
 If the title or headline of your article has to do with, for example, how to add gold or silver investments to your retirement savings account, don't mislead them by having the content discuss an unrelated topic, such as investing in the stock market.
 Baiting and switching with your readers is called “content cloaking”, and it can make your domain a severe penalty.
 Search engine algorithms have become more sophisticated over time, so you should avoid black hat SEO at all costs.

 White hat SEO is a much better method to optimize search engines.
 It is a more ethical approach that adheres to the terms and guidelines set by search engines.
 White hat SEO is all about creating quality content and a better overall user experience for people who visit your site.
 Black hat SEO was used, and it is still used by those who want to get results quickly.
 There are a lot of risks involved when using black hat SEO techniques.

 Some of these risks include penalties by Google, the site being banned from search engines or being excluded from SERPs.
 Algorithm updates from Panda and Penguin are the main causes of the latest penalties that have occurred when Google discovered that black hat SEO methods were used.
 A site can receive both manual penalties and algorithmic demotions at the same time.
 Black Hat's SEO practices go in the opposite direction to what Google recommends, particularly in terms of quality content and positive user experience.
 Techniques like this one help tell search engines that your content is relevant and of quality to their users.

 They hope that search engines will not realize that they are controlling a network of websites and that their main website will be much higher in search results.
 It represents a process that usually follows the best SEO practices, but ends up using Black Hat techniques in specific situations to search for some result faster.
 Black Hat SEO represents any action aimed at manipulating the rules and best practices stipulated by Google (or even Bing) in search of a better ranking.
 Make sure you take the time to create SEO-friendly content to avoid problems caused by duplicate or poor quality pages.
 That is, for the search engine, it's a beautiful thing, and for users, it's a nuisance; “cute, but ordinary, you could say.
 Search engine companies like Google and Bing decide what they consider ethical or not and sanction SEOs that try to manipulate them.
 When it comes to search marketing, there are generally two ways of doing things; white hat SEO and black hat SEO.

 They do this automatically through algorithms or manual actions that aim to recognize and penalize those who participate in black hat SEO.
 Misleading or falsely redirecting audiences, traffic and search engines is another black hat SEO practice.
 Growing links and using private blog networks are two black hat SEO techniques that can create links quickly and inorganically.
 However, black hat tactics do the exact opposite: they optimize search engines (at least what they think search engines want to see) rather than users.
 Black hat SEO may seem like an easy shortcut to improve your search engine rankings and gain more visibility in searches, but before you go into this activity, you should think twice that it can hurt your SEO more than it can help.
 People mistakenly assumed that SEO was a manipulative marketing tactic used to deceive the algorithm and make Google believe that their website was fit to be in the top search results.
 White hat SEO is always recommended over black hat techniques as it follows all guidelines set by search engines while still providing good results over time.